Skip to main content

 }

-The previous command sent the Deploy to the NCTL network, but we recommend verifying deploy execution before continuing.
-The deploy_hash received in the response allows you to query the Deploy's status.
+The previous command sent the Transaction to the NCTL network, but we recommend verifying deploy execution before continuing.
+The transaction_hash received in the response allows you to query the Transaction's status.

-To query the Deploy's status, you will pass both the deploy_hash and the same node-address from above using the following command.
-This will return either an error message in the event of failure or the Deploy details if it succeeds.
+To query the Transaction's status, you will pass both the transaction_hash and the same node-address from above using the following command.
+This will return either an error message in the event of failure or the Transaction details if it succeeds.

 Interacting with the Installed Contract

-Once your NCTL network executes your Deploy, you can test the functionality of the installed contract.
-To do so, you will first need to identify any arguments to pass to the contract, starting with the ContractHash itself.
-This hash identifies the contract and allows you to target the included entry points.
-As we used the pre-established node-1 account to send the Deploy, we can retrieve the ContractHash from the node-1 account information.
-To do so, we will use the following command with a node address and the PublicKey of the node in question.
+Once your NCTL network executes your Transaction, you can test the functionality of the installed contract.
+To do so, you will first need to identify any arguments to pass to the contract, starting with the PackageHash itself.
+This hash identifies the contract package and allows you to target the included entry points.
+As we used the pre-established node-1 account to send the Transaction, we can retrieve the PackageHash from the node-1 account information.
+To do so, we will use the following NCTL command:

 --node-address http://localhost:11101 \

 This command will return information pertaining to the account, including the NamedKeys.
-The ContractHash of the contract to be tested will appear here.
-The process of calling the contract is similar to that of installing it, as they are both accomplished through sending a Deploy.
+The PackageHash of the contract to be tested will appear here.
+The process of calling the contract is similar to that of installing it, as they are both accomplished through sending a Transaction.
 In this instance, you will need the following information:

 • Any session arguments specific to the contract that you are testing.
-Multiple instances of --session-arg may be used as necessary to provide values to the contract, including the ContractHash you acquired above.
-In the example below, you will see a demonstration of the ContractHash as a session argument as --session-arg "contract_key:key='hash-8c13aaeef50ae7f447ee21276965c31cfa45c4ea3abb03d35d078cdd6a40e4a'"
+Multiple instances of --session-arg may be used as necessary to provide values to the contract.
+In the example below, you will see a demonstration of a session arg of amount as --session-arg "amount:u256='100'".

 --node-address http://localhost:11101 \